roganOh/data-engineering/docs/Airflow Installation.md

 ## Dag Installation from this repo:

-The last step is to copy the files under keeyong/data-engineering repo's dags folder to /var/lib/airflow/dags
+The last step is to copy the files under keeyong/data-engineering repo's dags folder to /var/lib/airflow/dags.
+Don't forget to add "-r" option in the "cp" command:

 ```
 sudo su airflow